robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-10-mentor-materials.md

 #### Focused development area

 - Teacher knows which answers to the diagnostic questions they have set would constitute misconceptions, gaps in knowledge or errors.
-- Teacher examines pupils' responses and probes further for information they need in order to make inferences about pupils' understanding, e.g. asking questions to see where misconceptions stem from.
+- Teacher examines pupils’ responses and probes further for information they need in order to make inferences about pupils’ understanding, e.g. asking questions to see where misconceptions stem from.
 - Teacher actively looks for and efficiently gathers an appropriate range of pupil responses from diagnostic questions, e.g. by scanning whole class to see which answers pupils have chosen and tallying incorrect responses.

 ### Development area 3: Making inferences from pupils’ responses